 From festive Shabbat dinners, to inspired holiday traditions, formal learning and more, Hillel is going above and beyond to provide diverse opportunities for Jewish life and learning.

 Through a partnership with Jewish Family & Career Services Atlanta, Hillels of Georgia is proud to provide confidential counseling services at no cost to all Georgia college students.

 Recharge with Hillel!
 Students enjoy a mid-day pick me up of coffee and bagels, sure to give them the energy they need for a successful day in school.

-Join us Tuesdays at Tech Green for our weekly Bagel Break!
+Join us Tuesdays at the Exhibition Hall for our weekly Bagel Break!